VasylHyshchyn/nodejs-demoapp/README.md

 - Aug 2017 - Minor changes and fixes for CRLF stuff
 - July 2017 - Updated Dockerfile to use super tiny Alpine Node 6 image
 - June 2017 - Moved repo to Github

+## Terraform deployment

+This fork is used for the Terraform AWS deployment task.
+The application is deployed in Docker on EC2 instances managed by an Auto Scaling Group and exposed through an Application Load Balancer.